Boingo (album)

 Boingo is the eighth and final studio album by American new wave band Oingo Boingo, released in 1994 by Giant Records.
 With Boingo, the band's sound changed to a guitar-driven rock style, with Danny Elfman having released the keyboard and horn players after the first recording attempt.
 Many of the songs were either improvised or developed in the studio, and the sessions yielded another album's worth of unreleased material.
 The single "Hey!" peaked at No. 23 on the Billboard Alternative Songs chart.
-The band announced in August of 1995 that they would be breaking up.
+The band announced in August 1995 that they would be breaking up.

 Background

 After 1990's Dark at the End of the Tunnel, frontman Danny Elfman felt he was again "starting to get bored" with the band's musical direction and that a change was necessary to stay active.
 In 1994, he decided to reshuffle the band's line-up without a horn section or keyboards and add second guitarist Warren Fitzgerald.
 However, horn players Sam Phipps, Leon Schneiderman and Dale Turner, as well as keyboardist Marc Mann, are credited in the album's liner notes.
 Elfman explained that the band's name was shortened to Boingo at this time in "an arbitrary last-second decision", as both the band and fans had already been referring to them by that name for years.

 Boingo was a dramatic departure from the band's previous album releases, featuring an emphasis on guitar-heavy alternative rock and progressive rock with elements of funk, as well as longer song structures and orchestral flourishes.
 Orchestral arrangements were devised and conducted by lead guitarist and arranger Steve Bartek.
 Elfman tried to integrate orchestras in a simple manner that would only serve to augment the guitar, bass and drums.
-Elfman stated that the album's "eclectic" approach was inspired by rediscovering the music of the Beatles through his daughter.
+He stated that the album's "eclectic" approach was inspired by rediscovering the music of the Beatles through his daughter.

 Boingo was the band's first album released by Giant Records after their departure from MCA Records.
 Elfman observed that the band "didn't feel like we were going anywhere at MCA", and when the long-time head of MCA, Irving Azoff, left for Giant, he asked the band if they would follow.